ec-europa/europa-component-library/docs/Migrating-v5.md

 - To keep the helper and invalid text accessible, they are duplicated into the `legend` tag, but kept hidden on screen

+### Content block

+The `data-ecl-title-link` attribute used by the js script to identify titles containing links has been moved from the `div.content-block__title` to the link element itself.

 ### Fact & figures

 - A selector is added to the first item in the list, `.is-first`.